 Bad Condenser Fan Motor

-Since the condenser fan is visible from the top of the outdoor condenser unit, you can easily tell if it’s working.
+The condenser fan is visible from the top of the outdoor condenser unit.
+So you can easily tell if it’s working.
 However, a problematic condenser fan motor may also show other symptoms that can’t be visually detected.
 You should call an HVAC company if you notice the following signs:

 Fan is Moving Slowly or Stationary

-In either case, it’s best to call in a professional to see what’s wrong with your condenser or condenser fan motor.
-While a task like removing debris may seem easy, you shouldn’t try to do it yourself unless you have undergone professional training.
-If you make a mistake, you may cause damage to your system, incur substantial repair costs, or injure yourself.
+Removing debris may seem easy.
+But you shouldn’t try to do it yourself.
+Well, not unless you have undergone professional training.
+If you make a mistake, you could damage your system.
+You could even incur substantial repair costs or injure yourself.

 The condenser fan motor plays an important role in preventing the condensing unit from overheating.
-If your condenser is malfunctioning or overheating, it may have something to do with the fan motor.
+If it malfunctions, it may have something to do with the fan motor.
 However, many other factors can cause your condenser to fail.
 An HVAC technician can help you identify and fix the problem.

 Bad Blower Motor

-Since the blower motor and condenser fan motor are both air-blowing devices, they operate in the same manner and have many similar components.
+The blower motor and condenser fan motor are both air-blowing devices.
+So they operate in the same manner and have many similar components.
 As such, they show certain similar symptoms when they’re experiencing problems.
 The following are some signs suggesting your blower motor needs professional attention:

 Weak airflow is one of the most common symptoms of a bad blower motor.
-If you notice that the airflow coming from the vents is weak, it can mean that your blower motor has a bad connection, faulty relay, or an operational problem.
-However, weak airflow can also result from other issues that aren’t related to the blower motor, such as a clogged filter and leaky ducts.
+If you notice that the airflow coming from the vents is weak, your blower motor might have a bad connection.
+But this could also be a faulty relay or an operational problem.
+However, weak airflow can also result from other issues that aren’t related to the blower fan.
+For example, it could be a clogged filter or leaky ducts.
 Working with an HVAC company is the best way to restore proper airflow.

 Intermittent Shutting Down

 As with the condenser fan motor, a blower motor that gives off an electrical burning smell may be overheated.
-This can also mean that the safety feature on the component is faulty because it’ll automatically power down the motor if it detects overheating.
+This can also mean that the safety feature on the component is faulty.
+It’ll automatically power down the motor if it detects overheating.